Hover over the photo series to control the images.

 Phalacrocoracidae: Neotropic Cormorant (Nannopterum brasilianum)

 When cormorants swim on the surface, their bodies are mostly underwater.
-I'm distinguishing these birds from double-crested cormorants (P. auritus) based on attributes such as the lack of highly obvious yellow lores (the spaces between the beaks and eyes), the limited yellow at the base of the beak, the thin whitish fringe to the beak, and how brown the juveniles' breasts are.
+I'm distinguishing these birds from double-crested cormorants (P. auritus) based on attributes such as the lack of highly obvious yellow lores (the spaces between the beaks and eyes), the limited yellow at the base of the beak, the thin whitish fringe to the beak (often not obvious), and how brown the juveniles' breasts are.